Fluorouracil (On the skin)

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Make sure your doctor knows if you are breast feeding.
-Tell your doctor if you are sensitive to preservatives, or if you have any other medical conditions.
+- Tell your doctor if you are breastfeeding or if you have other skin problems.

 - This medicine may make your skin more sensitive to sunlight.
 Wear sunscreen.
 Do not use sunlamps or tanning beds.